electrumpayments/qr-payment-service-interface/src/docs/devguide/hugo/site/content/retailer-message-flows.md

 ![Request QR Code Flow](/images/r2_retailer_get_qr_code_flow.png "Request QR Code Flow")

 ## Request a payment
-The payment flow is dual message and comprised of two messages:
+The payment flow is dual message and comprises two messages:

-- A payment authorisation request (`PaymentRequest`) which will request the funds to be reserved for tender by the Partner.
+- A payment authorisation request (`PaymentRequest`), which will request the funds to be reserved for tender by the Partner.
 This request contains the unique ID encoded in the QR code and will be used to match this `PaymentRequest` to the QR scan.
-- One of the following two advice messages which will be sent "offline" and subject to store-and-forward (SAF; see [Advanced Topics](/advanced-topics/)):
+- One of the following two advice messages, which will be sent "offline" and subject to store-and-forward (SAF; see [Advanced Topics](/advanced-topics/)):
-    - A finalisation advice (`ConfirmationAdvice`) which signifies to the Partner that the tender was successful and the funds should be withdrawn.
+    - A finalisation advice (`ConfirmationAdvice`), which signifies to the Partner that the tender was successful and the funds should be withdrawn.
-    - A reversal (`ReversalAdvice`) which signifies that the tender was not completed and that the reservation on the funds should be removed.
+    - A reversal (`PaymentReversal`), which signifies that the tender was not completed and that the reservation on the funds should be removed.

 ![Payment Flow](/images/r1_retailer_payment_flow.png "Payment Flow")